2018 Innovations in Regulatory Science Awards Dinner

-The Reagan-Udall Foundation for the FDA will honor two longtime U.S. Food and Drug Administration leaders and an independent public-private partnership as the 2018 recipients of the Innovations in Regulatory Science Awards.
+The Reagan-Udall Foundation for the FDA honored two longtime U.S. Food and Drug Administration leaders and an independent public-private partnership as the 2018 recipients of the Innovations in Regulatory Science Awards.

-This year’s Innovations in Regulatory Science Awards Dinner, a premier event launched in 2017, will bring together leaders in academia, advocacy, industry and government to celebrate the achievements and continued contributions of outstanding regulatory science leaders.
+This year’s Innovations in Regulatory Science Awards Dinner, a premier event launched in 2017, brought together leaders in academia, advocacy, industry and government to celebrate the achievements and continued contributions of outstanding regulatory science leaders.

-The awards dinner will take place at the Kaiser Permanente Center for Total Health in Washington, DC on Tuesday, December 4, 2018 from 6:00pm – 9:00pm.
-The program includes an opening reception and a seated dinner.
-Featured speakers will include the FDA Commissioner, Scott Gottlieb, M.D.
+The awards dinner was held at the Kaiser Permanente Center for Total Health in Washington, DC on Tuesday, December 4, 2018 from 6:00pm – 9:00pm.
+The program included an opening reception and a seated dinner.
+Featured speakers included the FDA Commissioner, Scott Gottlieb, M.D.

 The three 2018 Innovations in Regulatory Science Award winners are: